thrillux/unity-cognitive-services-demos/unity-vision-demo/readme.md

 2. Clone the project to your local machine and open the project in Unity.

+3. Open `Assets\Main.scene` by double clicking

-3. Go to Scripts > ImageToComputerVisionAPI and replace the YOURVISIONKEYHERE string with your Computer Vision API key.
+4. Go to Scripts > ImageToComputerVisionAPI and replace the YOURVISIONKEYHERE string with your Computer Vision API key.

-4. Run the application in the editor.
+5. Run the application in the editor.
 Press 'P' to show the image on screen and the space bar to call the API request.
 The list of categories, as well as the category with the highest match, is printed in the debug console.

 ## Components
 This demo contains the following components: